6 STEPS TO PREPARING A SUSTAINABILITY REPORT

 2.4.
 OECD Guidelines for Multinational Enterprises

-The Guidelines are far-reaching recommendations addressed by governments to multinational enterprises operating in or from adhering countries.
+The Guidelines are far-reaching recommendations addressed by governments to multinational enterprises operating in adhering countries.
 They provide voluntary principles and standards for responsible business conduct in areas such as employment and industrial relations, human rights, environment, information disclosure, combating bribery, consumer interests, science and technology, competition, and taxation.

 - The Guidelines cover the following areas: